Rizwanahmad07/Rizwanahmad07/README.md

 - 🔭 I’m currently working on **Object Detection in Multimedia through Machine Learning**

 - 🌱 I’m currently learning **Machine Learning,DSA**

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/md-rizwan-ahmad-rzzhbb/](https://www.linkedin.com/in/md-rizwan-ahmad-rzzhbb/)

 - 💬 Ask me about **android,web development**